Present Perfect Tense

 She has visited Murree.

 She may revisit Murree as she is alive and can go.
-It means an action that we have done it again and again in the past and there is still a chance that we may do it again in the future like she visited Murree in 2000, then in 2005, then in 2018, and she might visit it again in a couple of years.
+It means an action that we have done again and again in the past, and there is still a chance that we may do it again in the future, like she visited Murree in 2000, then in 2005, in 2018, and she might visit it again in a couple of years.
 So, for such actions, we use the present perfect tense.

-The present perfect tense is used to show an action accruing in an incomplete time period.
+The present perfect tense is used to show an action occurring in an incomplete period.

 Example: